misesdev/bitcoin-tx-lib/README.md

-# bitcoin-transaction-builder-lib
+# bitcoin-tx-lib

-A JavaScript library for building and signing Bitcoin transactions
+A Typescript library for building and signing Bitcoin transactions